Beer-Koala/Quoteslist/README.md

 #### Functional

-1. Display a text (or image) placeholder if no stocks have been selected in the list
+1. Display a text (or image) placeholder if watchlist is empty

 #### Code-related